 If a monument is of national importance it may be scheduled.
 The Secretary of State has a broad discretion as to what to schedule and will be concerned not only with the national importance of it but also if scheduling would assist the site's conservation.

 The decision as to whether the monument is of national importance is guided by the folllowing criteria set out by the Secretary of State for Culture, Media and Sport (ref.
 6):

 - Group value

 Extent of a scheduled monument

 Most scheduled monument entries contain a map.
 Protection is offered to everything that forms part of the land and buildings within the map boundary unless expressly excluded, as some features are, such as modern-day road surfaces.

-The protection extends not just to known structures or remains but also to the soil under or around them.
+The protection extends not just to known structures or remains but also to the soil under or around them and any adjacent land which is essential to support or preserve the monument (ref.
+7).
 This is in order to protect any archaeological interest in the site, but the extent of the protection is not dependant on there being such an interest.

 (6) Scheduled Monuments, Department for Culture, Media and Sport, October 2013